Vítor Pereira (footballer, born 1968): Wolverhampton Wanderers

 On 19 December 2024, Pereira was appointed at Premier League club Wolverhampton Wanderers on a contract lasting until June 2026; he replaced Gary O'Neil with the task of avoiding relegation, with the team in 19th place and with just nine points from 16 matches.
 On his debut three days later, he oversaw a 3–0 away win over Leicester City.

 On 5 April 2025, Wolves stretched its points total to 12 points above the relegation zone with a 2–1 victory at Ipswich Town.
 The following weekend, after defeating Tottenham Hotspur 4–2 at home, Pereira celebrated with fans at the Moon Under Water pub.
 On the 20th, they confirmed survival with the 1–0 away win against Manchester United, completing a league double over their opponent for the first time since the 1979–80 season.

 Pereira signed a new three-year deal on 18 September 2025, in spite of having lost the first four games of the new campaign.
 On 2 November, however, with the side bottom of the table with just two points, he was sacked.

+Nottingham Forest

+On 15 February 2026, Pereira took over as Nottingham Forest's fourth manager of the season, agreeing to a contract until June 2027.
+In his debut campaign, he led them to the semi finals of the Europa League and finished 16th on the domestic front.

+Pereira was dismissed on 30 June 2026 via email, shortly before a contractual clause increasing his compensation was due to take effect.
+He had already finalised Forest's pre-season plans, including a training camp in Portugal and scheduled friendlies; his departure was confirmed two days later.